Smoothed Phase-Coded FMCW: Waveform Properties and Transceiver Architecture: Waveform Properties

 \subsection{Sensing}

-The sensing performance of the phase lag compensated waveforms are assessed by using the investigated processing method and compared with the FMCW.
+The sensing performance of the phase lag compensated waveforms are assessed by using the investigated processing method and compared with FMCW.
 After proper decoding, the code term is removed, and the beat signal is recovered similar to the dechirped signal of traditional FMCW as explained in Section~\ref{sec:PhaseLagCompensation}.

-In Figure~\ref{fig:10}, we investigate the Doppler tolerance of the waveforms and proposed receiver strategy.
-In order to do that, we simulate the received signal after dechirping \eqref{equation5} as a function of Doppler frequency shift and plot it in a form similar to the ambiguity function.
-Note that we do not apply the Matched filter receiver, and thus the plots in Figure~\ref{fig:10} are not the ambiguity functions.
-The presented plots show the behaviour of FMCW and three phase lag compensated PC-FMCW with $N_c=1024$.
-It can be seen that all considered waveforms have the Doppler tolerance of the FMCW and exhibit the range-Doppler coupling, determined by the slope of the carrier chirp.
-Note that, in the vicinity of the mainlobe, they all have an identical response, determined by 100 dB Chebyshev window, applied to the signals before range FFT.
+To investigate the Doppler tolerance of the waveforms and proposed receiver strategy, we simulate the received signal after dechirping \eqref{equation5} as a function of Doppler frequency shift and plot the outcome of the introduced processing approach in a form similar to the ambiguity function in Figure~\ref{fig:10}.
+The presented plots show the behaviour of FMCW and three phase lag compensated PC-FMCW with $N_c=1024$ after processing.
+It can be seen that the inclined ridge associated with the chirped waveform ambiguity function is present and the same in a, b, c, and d.
+Thus, all considered waveforms have the Doppler tolerance of FMCW and exhibit the range-Doppler coupling, determined by the slope of the carrier chirp.
+Note that the x-axis is zoomed out to highlight the sidelobe differences between waveforms, and hence the inclined ridge seems like a narrow line.
+In the vicinity of the main lobe, they all have an identical response, determined by $100$ dB Chebyshev window, applied to the signals before range FFT.
 The sidelobes of three phase lag compensated PC-FMCW raises with the Doppler frequency shift; among them, the range profile degradation is minimal for GMSK.

+The bandwidth of the chip $B_c$ raises as the number of chips per chirp $N_c$ increases.
+Consequently, the bandwidth of the chip becomes comparable to ADC sampling frequency, and the sidelobe level increases with the filtering of the spectrum.
+However, the spectrum widening of the coded beat signal is different for the three phase lag compensated PC-FMCW as explained in Section~\ref{sec:TypeOfPhases}.
+Therefore, they provide different peak sidelobe level (PSL).
+The beat signal PSL is defined by the maximum amplitude of the signal spectrum outside of the main lobe (first nulls) and can be written as:

+where $f_{l}$ and $f_{r}$ denote the frequency corresponding to the left and right parts of the first null, respectively, and $\mathcal{L}$ denotes the frequency interval.